getsentry/sentry-wizard/e2e-tests/README.md

 - `checkIfRunsOnDevMode` - Checks if the test project runs on dev mode successfully.
 - `checkIfRunsOnProdMode` - Checks if the test project runs on prod mode successfully.

+- `checkIfFlutterBuilds` - Checks if the Flutter (Web) test project builds successfully.
+- `checkSentryProperties` - Checks if the Flutter `sentry.properties` file contains the auth token

 #### `WizardTestEnv`